B-gann21/inventory-tracker/README.md

-# Tea Subscription: A take-home for CTD Labs
+# Inventory Tracker: A take-home for CTD Labs

 ## Description